wp-plugins/social-master/readme.txt

 == Frequently Asked Questions ==

+= Facebook Like and Send Button Flyout Not Showing or Being Cut = This is an issue related to your template.
+Can be fixed by changing your template style.css and allow overflow:visible to the widget area where you want to show the plugin.

 = Issues with buttons display =
 Please update to latest version.
 Up-to-date API's are available